-The rallies came in the wake of a mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida where a former student killed 17 people with a semi-automatic weapon.
+The rallies came in the wake of last month's mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, where a former student killed 17 people with a semi-automatic weapon.
 Many of the survivors of the shooting in Parkland have become impassioned activists, leading the movement to demand an end to the epidemic of mass shootings in the U.S.

-The main rally was held in Washington D.C., but there were hundreds of sibling marches across the country and around the world, including rallies in Los Angeles, New York City, Chicago, South America, Europe, Africa, India and Asia, according to the event’s website.
+The main rally was held in Washington, D.C., but there were hundreds of sibling marches across the country and around the world, including rallies in Los Angeles, New York, Chicago, South America, Europe, Africa, India, and Asia, according to the event’s website.

-There hasn’t been an official tally of the number of people who attended the March for Our Lives demonstration in Washington, D.C.
-Mike Litterst, the Chief of Communications for the National Park Service told VICE News that the group no longer estimates the size of crowds for large events due to the difficulty in accurately assessing them.
+There hasn’t been an official tally of the number of people who attended the March for Our Lives demonstration in Washington.
+Mike Litterst, chief of communications for the National Park Service, told VICE News that the group no longer estimates the size of crowds for large events due to the difficulty in accurately assessing them.

 Despite the lack of official estimates, multiple groups gave their assessments.
-Digital Design & Imaging Service Inc used aerial photos to estimate that 202,796 people marched in D.C., police prepared for 500,000 people, and the organizers estimate that 800,000 people attended the rally.
+Digital Design & Imaging Service Inc. used aerial photos to estimate that 202,796 people marched in D.C.; police had prepared for 500,000 people; and the organizers estimate that 800,000 people attended the rally.
 If the organizers are correct, the event would be the largest single-day protest ever.
 Currently that title is held by the inaugural Women's March, with 500,000 participants in D.C., according to The Washington Post.

 Here are the numbers we do know:

 - 334,000 — trips taken on the D.C. metro by 4 p.m.
 Saturday, the Washington Post reported.
-That’s compared to 597,000 trips by the same time on the day of The Women’s March, according to the paper.
+That’s compared to 597,000 trips by the same time on the day of the Women’s March in January 2017, according to the paper.

 - 3.3 million — tweets sent with the #MarchForOurLives hashtag, according to Axios.